hyunjinpk/SequenceCoverage/README.md

 Contacts:
 For the author of above scripts, contact Hyunjin Park (hyunjin.park@utexas.edu).
-For the first author of the paper, contact Dr. Yiyuan Li (yli@utexas.edu).
+For the primary author of the paper, contact Dr. Yiyuan Li (yli@utexas.edu).
 For the PI of the project, contact Dr. Nancy Moran (nancy.moran@austin.utexas.edu).